-a) Slotting your 5-Point is a good use for an Ace.
-Slotting makes a bid for vour best offensive point and usefully unstacks your heavy 6-point, at the risk of being sent back 20 pips when hit (Position #19).
-The usual alternative, splitting with 24/23, is the least effective of splits, since it does not make a direct bid for an attractive advanced anchor by occupying your opponent's 3, 4, 5, or barpoints.
-On the other hand, the ace-split does give you several chances of gaining a guality anchor with mixed numbers like 12, 23 etc., while also multiplying your chances of hitting an outfield blot.
-There are two clear situations where you don't want to slot with your ace, and they are pretty self-evident.
-First, it should be obvious that if your opponent's back men are split, slotting is far too risky.
-Secondly, if your opponent opened with a play that has placed him in a "priming stance," splitting is your immediate priority -- and you certainly don't welcome a blot-hitting exchange when your opponent has a stronger home board than you.
-Position #20 shows another instance where slotting is best, and serves as a reminder that an opening 8/2 6/2 does not put White in a "priming stance."
+g) Slotting your 5-Point is a good use for an Ace.

+Slotting makes a bid for your best offensive point and usefully unstacks your heavy 6-point, at the risk of being sent back 20 pips when hit (Position #19).
+The usual alternative, splitting with 24/23, is the least effective of splits, since it does not make a direct bid for an attractive advanced anchor by occupying your opponent's 3, 4, 5, or bar-point.
+On the other hand, the ace-split does give you several chances of gaining a quality anchor with mixed numbers like 12, 23, etc., while also multiplying your chances of hitting an outfield blot.
+There are two clear situations where you don't want to slot with your ace, which are pretty self-evident.
+First, it should be obvious that if your opponent's back checkers are split, slotting is far too risky.
+Secondly, if your opponent opened with a play that has placed them in a priming stance, splitting is your immediate priority and you certainly don't welcome a blot-hitting exchange when your opponent has a stronger home board than you.
+Position #20shows another instance where slotting is best and serves as a reminder that an opening 8/2 6/2 does not put White in a priming stance.

 Note that slotting is also clearly superior to the moderately productive 13/10 unstacking play.

-Check out the magnitude of error for the incorrect choices.
-The penalty for getting the slotting plays wrong is pretty steep -- you want to be getting them right every time.
+Check out the magnitude of error for the incorrect choices!
+The penalty for getting the slotting plays wrong is pretty steep - you want to be getting them right every time.

 h) When you roll 62 or 63, weigh the cost of parking on your opponent's bar-point.

-Unless you are hitting an outfield checker or running all the way to your midpoint with 65, you'd prefer not to abandon a straggler in your opponent's home board.
+Unless you are hitting an outfield checker or running to your midpoint with 65, you'd prefer not to abandon a straggler in your opponent's home board.
 Keeping your checkers connected is generally desirable, and given a choice between safely escaping one checker and claiming a quality advanced anchor with two, you would choose the latter.
-If your opponent made a natural point with his opening roll, you will be eager to split to any available point including the bar in the hopes of making it (Position #21).
-But if your opponent has simply brought new attacking material down from the midpoint, you'll need to weigh whether the increased likelihood of being hit on the midpoint is tolerable.
-In Position #22, not only are you safer on the 15-point, but you force your opponent to strip his midpoint to hit you at a time when he would much rather be playing the stacked checkers on his 6 and 8 points.
-If you can run past any extra builders your opponent brought down from his mid-point, you should do so.
+If your opponent made a natural point with their opening roll, you will be eager to split to any available point, including the bar, in the hopes of making it (Position #21).
+But if your opponent has simply brought new attacking material down from the mid-point, you'll need to weigh whether the increased likelihood of being hit on the bar-point is tolerable.

+In Position #22, not only are you safer on the 15-point, but you force your opponent to strip their mid-point to hit you at a time when they would much rather be playing the stacked checkers on the 6- and 8-points.
+If you can run past any extra builders your opponent brought down from their mid-point, you should do so.

-Jeremy Bagai points out the subtle threat of an extra spare on your opponent's "fortified" 8-point (as in Position #22).
-Now he won't strip his 8-point when he hits you with an ace, so he will be especially well equipped to win a blot-hitting contest or to develop his prime.
+Jeremy Bagai points out the subtle threat of an extra spare on your opponent's fortified 8-point (as in Position #22).
+Now your opponent won't strip the 8-point when they hit you with an ace, so they will be especially well equipped to win a blot-hitting contest or to develop a prime.
 In these cases you really don't want to volunteer blots those checkers can directly hit, so running deeper into the outfield is much safer.